C

 What Does the Chestnut-Sided Warbler Eat?

-The chestnut-sides warbler eats insects, spiders, locusts, and leafhoppers.
-Its favorite food is caterpillars and fly larvae, where they glean or pick from the undersides of leaves.
+The chestnut-sided warbler eats insects, spiders, locusts, and leafhoppers.
+Its favorite food is caterpillars and fly larvae, which they glean or pick from the undersides of leaves.
 They need quick perspective changes to find their prey, often hopping from branch to branch until they see what they want.
 They eat more seeds and fruit from tropical trees and plants on their wintering grounds, but insects still make up around 90% of their diet.

 Predators, Threats, and Conservation Status